Moon Hut: Reception

-Moon Hut received 4 stars out of 5 from AllMusic's Tom Schulte, who wrote that "Potent lyrics and the bright decoration of glockenspiel, concertina and more makes Moon Hut an unforgettable album."
-Stereo Review gave the album 3 stars out of 5, and Houston Press's Hobart Rowland gave it 4 out of 5 stars, describing it as "one of the most satisfying debuts of the year".
-The New York Daily News Jim Farber named the album one of the overlooked CDs of 1997, writing that "If Fox lacks the bite of Sobule, or the smarts of Rigby, she bests them all in sheer vulnerability.
+It received a generally positive response from critics.
+Moon Hut received 4 stars out of 5 from AllMusic's Tom Schulte, who wrote that "potent lyrics and the bright decoration of glockenspiel, concertina and more makes Moon Hut an unforgettable album."
+Stereo Review gave the album 3 stars out of 5 in January 1998.
+They said that it suffered from too many midtempo numbers, but praised the "catchy piano-based balladry" and Fox's vocals, saying "Fox has a sweet voice, but she's believable when singing, 'All yesterday I imagined that I was a whore / Parading around in garters and hot pink pumps.'"
+Houston Press's Hobart Rowland gave it 4 out of 5 stars, describing it as "one of the most satisfying debuts of the year".
+In September 1998, the New York Daily News categorized her as being part of a group of more lighthearted female singer-songwriters, alongside Jill Sobule and Amy Rigby.
+In January 1998, the publication also named the album one of the most overlooked CDs of 1997, with writer Jim Farber commenting, "If Fox lacks the bite of Sobule, or the smarts of Rigby, she bests them all in sheer vulnerability.
 Her self-deprecation couldn't seem more sweet."
+In May 1998, the Gavin Report named the single "Sweetest Revenge" as "one of the most intelligently written breakup/makeup songs we've heard."
+In 1997, Billboard described the album as having a "charming mix of innocence and sophistication".
+They also said her "knack for combining humor with irony" differentiated her from other "hyper sensitive" female singer-songwriters like Fiona Apple and Sarah McLachlan.
 Robert Christgau, however, was less favorable, giving the album a "neither" rating, indicating that, according to him, it "may impress once or twice with consistent craft or an arresting track or two.
 Then it won't."

 Monica Kendrick of the Chicago Reader gave the album a negative review in October 1997, writing "[it] finds her posing as a whip-smart Morissette-ette and sounding like a second-rate sex kitten.
-She’s breathy and squeaky as a cracked piccolo, and the unbelievably cloying string-and-piano arrangements must be to hedge her bets with the adult-contemporary crowd.
-I cannot begin to describe how awful this record is; if the fact that she’s sampled Ituri forest Pygmies for her baby-voiced cover of Springsteen’s “Atlantic City” doesn’t convince you, I am powerless."
+She's breathy and squeaky as a cracked piccolo, and the unbelievably cloying string-and-piano arrangements must be to hedge her bets with the adult-contemporary crowd.
+I cannot begin to describe how awful this record is; if the fact that she's sampled Ituri forest Pygmies for her baby-voiced cover of Springsteen's "Atlantic City" doesn't convince you, I am powerless."